mickaelperrin/onepassword-local-search/README.md

 You can display UUID mapping by running `op-local mapping list`.

+### Multiple accounts

+This project support multi-accounts decryption.
+However, keep in mind that you need:

+- to authenticate with the main account of your 1Password desktop client
+- to authenticate with the others accounts you want to use

+## Known limitations

+- Currently, vaults of type E (family shared ?) are not supported.

 ## Why this project ?

 We use Ansible to manage infrastructures and use a lookup plugin to grab hundred of secrets.